 That’s fairly straightforward, however things change if your own ratings are more accurate than the bookmaker’s (which they need to be, if you are to be a successful punter).
-For example, you may assess Stoke’s true odds as $1.45, with the associated adjustments to the odds for the draw or the Bournemouth win.
+For example, you may assess Crystal Palace’s true odds as $1.45, with the associated adjustments to the odds for the draw or the Bournemouth win.
 That’ll obviously change the figures and allow you to assess you own true value, rather than the bookmaker’s.

 Multi cash out: racing